Set up environment

 Typing Simulation Mode.
 How to simulate key strokes, as defined in the Type action for web elements.

-Beginning with UFT Mobile version 2.20, TruClient integration uses the NV 9.12 predefined network profiles.
+Beginning with Digital Lab version 2.20, TruClient integration uses the NV 9.12 predefined network profiles.
 If your script uses profiles from previous versions, they may fail.
-For details, see Define NV profiles.

-Allows you to customize transaction names by adding a suffix to help you identify them after a test run.
+Allows you to customize transactions names by adding a suffix to help you identify them after a test run.
+For details, see Insert transactions.

 The suffix can be one or more of the following:

 Run on start.
-Runs the entire configuration flow in the TruClient UFT Mobile tab when the TruClient browser opens.
-When disabled (default) , TruClient will automatically connect with the UFT Mobile server, but not execute any of the configuration steps.
+Runs the entire configuration flow in the TruClient Digital Lab tab when the TruClient browser opens.
+When disabled (default), TruClient automatically connects with the Digital Lab server, but does not execute any of the configuration steps.

 If you disable this option, you can execute the flow in the following ways: